 Processing...

-I’m Michael Daigle — I built Topical Drift to make “meaning-based” SEO measurable.
+I'm Michael Daigle — I built Topical Drift to make site focus measurable.

-Drift is subtle: pages slowly stop matching the intent they used to win.
-Meanwhile internal links accumulate and start sending mixed signals.
-Topical Drift Analyzer turns that into a monthly, repeatable process: scan → map → cluster → fix.
+Drift = when content + internal links slowly stop reinforcing one intent.
+Pages slowly stop matching the intent they used to win.
+Internal links accumulate and start sending mixed signals.
+Topical Drift Analyzer turns that into a monthly, repeatable process: crawl → map → cluster → fix.
+Need to build or plan your content architecture first?
+Use the Topical Map Generator — free during beta.

-Free during beta: up to 500 pages per siteunlimited scans
+Free: up to 500 pages per siteunlimited crawlsMap Generator — free during beta

 Michael Daigle